titulum-br/lang_app/README.md

 1. Audio files are not tracked in git to keep the repository size manageable
 2. When adding new audio files:
    - Place them in `assets/audio/`
-   - Update `audioImports.js` with the new file references
+   - Run `npm run generate-imports` to update the import files
    - Test the audio playback in the app

+## Building the Application

+To build the application:

+1. For development: `eas build -p android --profile development`
+2. For testing: `eas build -p android --profile preview`
+3. For production: `eas build -p android --profile production`